Bournemouth's Antoine Semenyo subjected to alleged racist comment in Premier League opener

 The Premier League opener between Liverpool and Bournemouth was stopped in the 28th minute after an allegation of a racist comment aimed at Antoine Semenyo

-Liverpool vs Bournemouth was stopped in the 28th minute after an allegation of a racist comment aimed at Antoine Semenyo.
+Liverpool vs Bournemouth, the opening game of the new Premier League season, was stopped in the 28th minute after an alleged racist comment aimed at Antoine Semenyo.

 "I am told via the Premier League Match Centre that Antoine Semenyo was the subject of a racist comment from the crowd," reported Sky Sports' Peter Drury on commentary.